SmoothStoneComputing/gridworks-proactor/README.md

     - A message has been received "recently" (by default within 1 minute).
 - Reliable delievery of "Events" generated locally.
 Generated Events are stored locally until they are acknowledged and unacknowledged Events are retransmitted when the "Active" communication state is restored.
-- [](gwproactor_test), a test package for development and test environments of projects that implement a class derived from [](Proactor), allowing the derived class to be tested with the base-class tests.
+- gwproactor_test, a package providing a "live test" infrastructure enabling tests that simulate communication between Proactors.

 ## Requirements